Protesters In D.C., Denver, LA, Elsewhere Demonstrate Against Rescinding DACA

 The Defend #DACA protest in Washington DC: "Move Trump, Get Out of the Way!".
 Beautiful. ❤️👊 #RESISTpic.twitter.com/Yntr6hM4V7— Ricky Davila (@TheRickyDavila) September 5, 2017

-The marchers then proceeded to the Department of Justice, where the announcement was made, and to the Trump International Hotel on Pennsylvania Ave., where they staged a sit-in.
+The marchers then proceeded to the Department of Justice, where the announcement was made, and to the Trump International Hotel on Pennsylvania Avenue, where they staged a sit-in.

 In announcing the policy change, Sessions called DACA an "unconstitutional exercise of authority by the executive branch."
 The president issued a statement saying: "I do not favor punishing children, most of whom are now adults, for the actions of their parents.
 But we must also recognize that we are a nation of opportunity because we are a nation of laws."

-Outside Trump Tower in New York, where some 400 protesters briefly blocked a stretch of Fifth Ave., police handcuffed and removed about 30 people.
+Outside Trump Tower in New York, where some 400 protesters briefly blocked a stretch of Fifth Avenue, police handcuffed and removed about 30 people.

 Two OurRev staff with DACA were arrested today outside of Trump Tower in civil disobedience: "We're not going to back down." #DefendDACA pic.twitter.com/OhAxtjEzpj— Our Revolution (@OurRevolution) September 5, 2017